faatima-aamir/Crime-hotspot-analysis-Jupyter-Lab-ArcGIS-Pro/README.md

 -Add socio-economic and demographic layers for multi-factor analysis.

+## What is avaliable in this repository:
+-Report
+-Jupyter Notebook (.ipynb)
+-ArcGIS Pro Project File
+-Presentation
+-Predicted hotspot csv

 ## 📜 License
 MIT License – Free to use, adapt, and share.